haiwen/seafile-admin-docs/manual/extension/libreoffice_online.md

 Since Seafile Professional edition 6.0.0, you can integrate Seafile with Collabora Online to preview office files.

-## Setup LibreOffice Online
+## Setup CollaboraOnline

 !!! tip "Deployment Tips"

-    From Seafile 12.0, Seafile support integrating LibreOffice server on the same host (only support deploying with [Docker](../setup/setup_pro_by_docker.md) with sufficient cores and RAM), as you can follow the steps in this manual.
+    From Seafile 12.0, Seafile support integrating CollaboraOnline server on the same host (only support deploying with [Docker](../setup/setup_pro_by_docker.md) with sufficient cores and RAM), as you can follow the steps in this manual.

-    Otherwise, you can follow the [official document](https://sdk.collaboraonline.com/docs/installation/CODE_Docker_image.html#code-docker-image) to deploy LibreOffice server on a separate host.
+    Otherwise, you can follow the [official document](https://sdk.collaboraonline.com/docs/installation/CODE_Docker_image.html#code-docker-image) to deploy CollaboraOnline server on a separate host.
 Then you should follow [here](#Libreoffice-server-on-a-separate-host) to configurate `seahub_settings.py` to enable online office.

 Download the `collabora.yml`